stevensu4396/ChatAssistantL2D/README.md

 # ChatAssistantL2D
-only for self us now
+only for self use now